nasa/HyperCP/README.md

 Resulting dark-corrected spectra for Es, Li, and Lt can optionally be plotted, and will be carried forward into the PDF processing report produced at L2.

-*{To Do: Allow provisions for above water radiometer set-ups that do not have a dark shutter correction.}* *{To Do: discard dark data outside thresholds as hinted at in Zibordi 2009 (no actual threshold or methods given)}* *Currently, spectra with anomalies in any band are deleted in their entirety, but this might be overkill -- certainly it is very conservative.
+*{To Do: Allow provisions for above water radiometer set-ups that do not have a dark shutter correction.}* *Currently, spectra with anomalies in any band are deleted in their entirety, but this might be overkill -- certainly it is very conservative.
 It may be sufficient to set the anomalous values to NaNs, and only delete the entire spectrum if more than, say, 25% of wavebands are anomalous.
 TBD.*

 ##### Anomaly Analysis (optional)